nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Implementation
 <img src="images/FindSequenceDiagram.png">

 After executing the `find` command, `FindCommandParser` will map any prefixes in the user's input to Trackermon's prefix syntax.
-Then, it will do a check whether there are any prefixes in the input.
+It will check if there are any prefixes in the input.
 - If prefixes are specified, a `FindCommand` object will be created with predicates looking through the specified prefixes.
 - Else, a general show predicate will be created by scanning through the name, status, rating and tag fields of the `Show` class.